drghirlanda/alex/Docs/AlexManual.md

 From the folder where the Design and Materials folders are, you can just type `alex` in the command line.
-You can also run experiments in a different folder using:
+You can also run experiments in a folder other than the working directory by typing:

     alex -v <path to folder>

-The folder is expected to have Design and Materials subfolders with appropriate files.
+The folder is expected to have Design and Materials subfolders with the appropriate files.
 Data and Logs subfolders will be created if not present.

 Alex has been designed so that multiple instances of an experiment can